 Nothing will blow up.
 I promise.
 Anyone trying to reach you can do so after your time block is done.
 Don’t cheat yourself.
 Stay focused.

-4. To keep yourself on track within a given time block use the Pomodoro technique.
-Break any big project down into the tasks that you can work through in 20 minute increments.
+The Pomodoro technique helps you break any big project down into the tasks that you can work through in 20 minute increments.
 If you like, use a kitchen timer.

 Be intentional—decide what you will specifically focus on in each 20 minutes.
 That’s how I got myself to write the dreaded email.
 I find I can stand to do just about anything for 20 minutes.